roblan11/graphics/hw3-Badoux-Lang-Mulakhel/readme.txt

 4. Water animation ==================================================================

-To make the animation look like water we colored the waves in blue.
-We also multiply the height by 2 / time to double the height of the waves and to reduce it over time (because the height of the weight get smaller in a close bucket).
+To make the animation looks like water add to the current waves a big wave with an amplitude 5 times bigger which comes every few seconds and go through the plane along the X axis.

 We set a uniform boolean variable "water" to true to start the water animation (line 28 of grid.h).